DigitalDsntHurt/eng-gym/JSAlgosDataStructuresMasterclass/ProblemSolving.md

 - can i restate the problem in my own words?
 - what are the inputs that go into the problem?
 - what are the outputs that should come from the solution to the problem?
-- can the outputs be determined from the inputs? i.e. do i have enough information to soleve the problem?
+- can the outputs be determined from the inputs? i.e. do i have enough information to solve the problem?
 - how should i label the important pieces of data that are a part of the problem?

 ### Explore Concrete Examples